mrdaemon/exosphere/docs/source/cli.rst

 It will then assign the appropriate provider to that host, which will allow Exosphere to query and refresh its package update status from here on.

+If a host is present in the inventory, but not currently supported by Exosphere, it will be marked as such, and left available for Online checks.
+You will not be able to perform refresh or repo sync operations on them, and display panels will omit update information for them.

 This can be done by running:

 .. code-block:: exosphere